abogoyavlensky/abogoyavlensky.github.io/resources/data/articles/e2e-tests-in-clojure-with-testcontainers.md

 End-to-end (e2e) tests are a great way to ensure your application works as expected by simulating production-like conditions as closely as possible.
 They let you test how your application behaves from a real user's perspective.

 In this article, we'll explore how to run end-to-end tests in Clojure using an awesome library called [Etaoin](https://github.com/clj-commons/etaoin).
 To run such tests for a web application, you typically need a webdriver to control the browser.
-The most common approach is running it as a separate CLI command.
+The most common approach is running it as a separate CLI tool.

-While this works fine, it means you need to have a webdriver installed on your machine.
-You'll need to manage versions and deal with installation in CI environments.
-Another option is running it in a Docker container, but you still need to manage Docker images and docker-compose files.
+While this approach works, it requires having a webdriver installed on your machine.
+You'll need to manage versions and handle installation in CI environments.
+Another option is running it in a Docker container, but this still requires managing Docker images and docker-compose files.

-This is where Testcontainers comes in handy - it lets you manage Docker containers right from your code without any extra configuration or mental overhead.
+This is where Testcontainers shines - it allows you to manage Docker containers directly from your code without any additional configuration or mental overhead.

 ### Simple example

-After trying several options, I settled on [docker-selenium](https://github.com/SeleniumHQ/docker-selenium) as a webdriver in Docker.
-It's up to date and supports running drivers for different browsers on ARM, which is particularly useful when working with Apple Silicon processors.
+After evaluating several options, I settled on [docker-selenium](https://github.com/SeleniumHQ/docker-selenium) as a webdriver in Docker.
+It's actively maintained and provides excellent support for running drivers on various architectures, including ARM - particularly beneficial when working with Apple Silicon processors.

-For illustration purposes, let's run a basic working example in REPL with an app running outside of our local machine.
+Let's start with a basic working example in REPL using an external website.
 We'll test if [https://clojure.org/](https://clojure.org/) has an `h2` title containing the text "The Clojure Programming Language".

 First, we'll need the following dependencies in our deps.edn file: